paulskirk53/Observatory-wiki/Power/Power Supply.md

  12 v batteries are the base source of power.

 The archived section below shows how power was supplied prior to summer 2025.
-Because the camera could not be made to work from a battery supply (you'd think it would be the ultimate stable supply), I installed the Victron Inverter which powers th
+Because the camera could not be made to work from a battery supply (you'd think it would be the ultimate stable supply), I installed the Victron Inverter which powers the following